audwinoyong/project3-43/README.md

 Log:

-May 12 : Ingredients selection complete, using alamofire request to cocktaildb api
+May 12 : Ingredients selection complete, using alamofire request to cocktaildb api + basic error handling